JBowey3/myCSportfolio/README.md

 - Many ways to level up
 - A level tracker and evolution tracker
 - A variety of ways to play the game

+### Project 7: Slot Machine
+**Summary**: This program provides a simplistic, low-stakes slot machine game The program asks the user to spin by wagering their tokens and keeps track of their winnings

+**Key Features**:
+- Cool slot symbols
+- Many winning combinations
+- Simple interface, easy to understand